gustavodsrosa/gustavodsrosa/README.md

 Pleasure, I'm Gustavo Rosa and I am a beginning programathor.
 I like to program in a lot of languages, in special web languages, for example: HTML5, CSS3, JavaScript and PHP.
 I am from Brasil and I'm a 18 years old.

 🔭 Actually, I am unemployed and I need a internship.
-And I doing university, specifically Computer Engeneering.
+And I doing university, specifically Computer Engeneering, and a technical course in Senai of System Development.

 👯 I’m looking to collaborate on a lot of projects, startups or courses.